aimms/documentation/webui/widget-options.rst

 Additional identifier properties
 ++++++++++++++++++++++++++++++++

-For every identifier that you have specified as part of the _Current Contents_ option in your widget you can specify additional identifiers in AIMMS to specify additional properties for each identifier.
-For a given identifier :token:`X` you can specify (create in AIMMS)
+For every identifier which you have specified as part of the Contents_ option in your widget you can also specify some additional identifiers in AIMMS in order to indicate certain properties for that identifier.
+More specifically, for a given identifier :token:`X` you can specify (create in AIMMS) the following:

 * :token:`X_annotations` to hold annotations that are put as CSS classes on associated DOM elements in your model.
 See the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
+* :token:`X_tooltips` to hold a string representing some (additional) info which may be displayed in a tooltip associated with the identifier :token:`X` used by a widget
+* :token:`X_text` to hold additional text to be shown within the DOM element associated with a data tuple.
+This option is currently only supported by the Gantt chart.
+The CSS classes defined via the annotations identifier of the identifier :token:`X` itself will also be set for text displayed in the associated DOM element.
+You can use this, for instance, to change the styling of the displayed text of elements you want your end-users to pay extra attention to.

+    * For the Gantt chart, you can set CSS for the task text via ``.tag-ganttchart .label``, possible compounded with the additional CSS classes set via the annotations identifier of the <duration> parameter.

 * :token:`X_flags` to make updatable identifiers appear as read-only in the WebUI.
 See the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 * A procedure named :token:`UponChange_X`, which will automatically be run whenever the value of identifier :token:`X` is changed from within the WebUI.
 AIMMS accepts two forms of an UponChange procedure: